 - Backyard birders will have the time to clean, disinfect, and repair bird feeders, keeping them in top shape for feeding birds.

-- The bird feeding budget will stretch a little further so backyard birders can buy a new feeder, upgrade a field guide or otherwise invest in their feathered passion.
+- The bird-feeding budget will stretch a little further so birders can buy a new feeder, upgrade a field guide, or otherwise invest in their feathered passion.

 When Feeders Go Empty

-The biggest concern many backyard birders have is that when feeders are empty, birds will starve.
+The biggest concern many birders have is that when feeders are empty, birds will starve.
 While it is true that birds can rely on feeders and will visit regularly, only 20-30 percent of a bird's daily food comes from supplemental feeders.
 No matter how many feeders birds visit, the rest of their diet comes from natural sources that are available whether feeders are filled or not.
 Birds are savvy foragers and will find new foods regardless of feeder availability, and an occasional empty feeder is no cause for concern.
 After the feeder is refilled, birds will find it again, and the backyard flock will soon be enjoying another hearty buffet.

 Are birds still not finding your feeders?
-Take steps to get birds to use a new feeder including placing the new feeder in the same general area as the old feeders.
+Take steps to get birds to use a new feeder, including placing the new feeder in the same general area as the old feeders, and you'll soon be making more frequent refills and enjoying many more birds with hearty appetites in your yard.